minthant2003/VintageRallyClub/README.md

 # VintageRallyClub
-My very first web page using only HTML and CSS.
-(Responsive web design and Accessibilities are considered.)
+My very first website using only HTML and CSS.
+(Responsive web design and Some Accessibility features are considered.)